garrandall/popular-music-data/tracks/i-will-always-love-you-glee-cast.md

 And I will always love you
 I will always love you
 You, my darling you.
-Hmm
+Hm

 Bittersweet memories
 That is all I'm taking with me